 A police officer shares her views with high school students in Mexico City.

 In Guatemala, AFSC works to improve security and peace in Guatemala City neighborhoods.
-Through partnerships with, schools, universities, Alianza Jóven, and other community-based organizations, we are building an urban peace network of young people who are reducing violence in their communities.
+Through partnerships with, schools, universities, community-based organizations, and public institutions, we are building an urban peace network of young people who are reducing violence in their communities.

-In eight of the city’s neighborhoods, youth have organized “Local Peace Networks,” which regularly meet to build understanding among neighbors and plan activities to promote nonviolence.
+In twelve of the city’s neighborhoods, youth have organized “Local Peace Networks,” which regularly meet to build understanding among neighbors and plan activities to promote nonviolence.

 AFSC is a Quaker organization devoted to service, development, and peace programs throughout the world.
 Our work is based on the belief in the worth of every person, and faith in the power of love to overcome violence and injustice.
 Learn more